-IM is again an approved provider of subsidised training in 2017 for Smart and Skilled NSW under the Targeted Priorities Full Qualifications Program.
-This training is subsidised by the NSW Government (Department of Industry, Skills and Regional Development).
+IM is again an approved provider of subsidised training in 2018 for Smart and Skilled NSW under the Targeted Priorities Full Qualifications Program.
+This training is subsidised by the NSW Government (Department of Industry).

 BSB40215 - Certificate IV in Business